-According to the most recent statistics of the Association of German Music Schools (VdM), more than 1.4 million people were enrolled at a public music school.
-The data of the VdM statistics 2021 refer to the entire calendar year 2020 and thus reflect the situation in the first year marked by the COVID-19 pandemic.
-Overall, the public music schools recorded a decrease of almost 77,000 pupils.
+According to the most recent statistics of the Association of German Music Schools (VdM), approximately 1.4 million people were enrolled at a public music school.
+The data of the VdM statistics 2022 refer to the entire calendar year 2021 and thus reflect the situation in the second year marked by the COVID-19 pandemic.
+Overall, the public music schools recorded a pandemic related decrease of almost 145,000 pupils.

-The most represented groups were pre-school children under 6 years of age (15.4 %), primary school children aged 6 to 9 years (the largest group at 31.9 %) and 10 to 14 year olds (25.1 %).
-About one tenth of the pupils were teens aged 15 to 18.
+The most represented groups at public music schools are pre-school children under 6 years of age (15.6 % of the pupils in the calendar year 2021), primary school children aged 6 to 9 years (the largest group at 31.9 %) and 10 to 14 year olds (25.1 %).
+About one tenth of the pupils are teens aged 15 to 18.

 The number of pupils has been declining recently, especially among younger children.
 These are the age groups that were most of all unable to participate group offers under the statewide Corona protection measures and for whom digital alternatives are not effective due to their age.
-In absolute terms, in 2020 there were almost 460,000 6 to 9 year olds who took part in the extracurricular musical education programmes of the public music schools - almost 34,000 fewer than in the previous calendar year.
-Also at pre-school age, significantly fewer children were reached in 2020 (221,000 pupils, a decrease of almost 36,000).
-In the other age groups, the number of pupils remained more or less constant in the first pandemic year.
+In absolute terms, in the calendar year 2021 there were about 437,400 6 to 9 year olds who took part in the extracurricular musical education programmes of the public music schools - 55,000 fewer than in the calendar year 2019.
+Also at pre-school age, significantly fewer children were reached in 2021 (214,000 pupils, a decrease of almost 42,500).
+While the number of pupils in the other age groups remained more or less constant in the first corona year, the public music schools recorded a decline in the number of pupils among the 10 to 14 year olds by about 24,000 in the second Corona year.

 When they reach adulthood, significantly fewer people decide to take advantage of the music schools' offers.
-Most recently, there were around 40,000 young adults up to the age of 25, more than 80,000 26- to 60-year-olds and about 34,000 over 60-year-olds.
+Most recently, there were around 40,000 young adults up to the age of 25, more than 76,000 26- to 60-year-olds and almost 33,000 over 60-year-olds.
 Older people in particular, however, are increasingly turning to active music-making.
-The number of music school pupils over 60 was 18,740 in 2014 and has grown by almost 80 percent since then.
+The number of music school pupils over 60 was 18,740 in 2014 and has grown significantly since then.